 Trees are some of the most humbling and grounding marvels of nature, and it is precisely these traits that you gain through the Vrikshasana.
 Simply stand in the mountain pose, with hands raised high in Namaste formation.
 Keep your left or right leg bent inwards, with the foot sole planted on your other supporting leg.

 Like its name suggests, the Trikonasana turns your body into a complete triangle.
 In order to work this pose, you simply need to stretch your legs as far apart as you can while standing.
 Raise one arm atop your head, and keep the other on the ground palm-downwards.

 Naukasana (The Boat Extension)

 The Naukasana shapes your body into a lifeboat.
-It starts with you resting your bottom on the ground, with back & legs raised upwards.
-Keep your calves bent to form a perfect boat posture, and retain flexed position for about 30 seconds.
+It starts with you resting your bottom on the ground, with your back & legs raised upwards.
+Keep your calves bent to form a perfect boat posture, and retain the flexed position for about 30 seconds.

 The Bhujangasana (The Cobra Raise)

 Popular in many gym warmup routines, the Bhujangasana is simple to execute.
 In order to posture it properly, you need to lie flat on your back face downwards.
 Then gradually raise your chest by supporting it with your stretched arms.
 Retain position for 10 seconds at a time.